MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

 :::image type="content" source="media/get-started-app-chat-private-endpoints/diagram-subnets.png" lightbox="media/get-started-app-chat-private-endpoints/diagram-subnets.png" alt-text="Diagram that shows a chat app subnet and a back-end subnet within the virtual network.":::

 Within the virtual network, the services use private endpoints to communicate with each other.
-Each private endpoint is associated with a private domain name system (DNS) zone to resolve the private endpoint's name to an IP address within the virtual network.
+Each private endpoint is associated with a private Domain Name System (DNS) zone to resolve the private endpoint's name to an IP address within the virtual network.

 :::image type="content" source="media/get-started-app-chat-private-endpoints/diagram-private-endpoint-openai.png" lightbox="media/get-started-app-chat-private-endpoints/diagram-private-endpoint-openai.png" alt-text="Diagram that shows the private endpoint and private DNS zone for Azure OpenAI within the virtual network.":::